ارزیابی اثرات زیستمحیطی برخی گیاهان در تناوب زراعی با سویا با استفاده از نرمافزار سیماپرو (Vr 9.5)

 عنوان مقاله [English]

-Assessment of Environmental Impacts of Some Plants in Crop Rotation with Soybeans Using SimaPro software (Vr 9.5)
+Assessment of Environmental Impacts of Some Plants in Crop Rotation with Soybeans Using SimaPro Software (Vr 9.5)

 نویسندگان [English]